mattheww/gomill/gomill_docs/mcts_tuner.rst

   The number of wins to initialise each candidate with.
 At the start of the event, the tuner will behave as if each candidate has already won this many games.
-See :ref:`the tuning algorithm`.
+See :ref:`The tuning algorithm <the mcts tuning algorithm>`.

   .. tip:: It's best to set :setting:`initial_wins` so that
      :setting:`initial_wins` / :setting:`initial_visits` is close to the